 Nelarabine interferes with DNA production.
 This stops cell growth and division, resulting in the slowing is or stopping of cancer growth.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.
 Nelarabine is classified specifically as an adenosine deaminase inhibitor.

 Nelarabine is given through intravenous (IV, into a vein) infusion.
-The dose and schedule is based on patient factors (pediatric versus adult) and the protocol being followed.
+The dose is based on your weight and your provider will decide how often you should receive this medication.
 You may be given additional intravenous fluids and medications to protect your kidneys prior to the infusion.

 Nelarabine may interact with other medications, such as pentostatin, which is an adenosine deaminase inhibitor.
 Make sure that you tell your provider about all of the medications, vitamins, and supplements you are taking.

 There are a number of things you can do to manage the side effects of nelarabine.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects: